Orijen is considered a superior kibble on the market, but does that mean it’s good for huskies?

 The Way Orijen Makes It’s Food

-A huge difference between Orijen and other brands is that they do not outsource anything.
-The brand makes its own food, only for themself.
+A huge difference between Orijen and other brands is that they outsource nothing.
+Everything is kept in-house.

 They have their own kitchens with their own employees making your dog’s food.

-Because so much of the content is fresh and have their natural juices, Orijen does not add any water to the mix.
-Meaning the final product is bursting with concentrated goodness that hasn’t been watered down through necessity.
+Because so much of the content is fresh and has its natural juices, Orijen does not add any water to the mix.
+Meaning the final product has concentrated goodness that isn’t watered down through necessity.

 They also prepare their food at the lowest temperature possible (90°C) to preserve nutrients, while safely cooking the ingredients properly.